dwmckee/check_brackets_tdd/README.md

 Attempting to specify a single character more than once represents a error and suitable diagnostic must be produced.

-5. Allow a single character (such as ' or ") to server as both open and close for a pair; note that these pairs can not nest without an intervening scope.
-That is 'a'b'c' has two single levels pairs not one pair inside another, but 'a"b'c'd"e' is three levels deep.
+5. Allow a single character (such as `'` or `"`) to server as both open and close for a pair; note that these pairs cannot nest without an intervening scope.
+That is `'a'b'c'` has two single levels pairs not one pair inside another, but `'a"b'c'd"e'` is three levels deep.

+### Test

+The test suite developed along the way should be as comprehensive as reasonably achievable.
+It may be necessary to use more than one testing mechanism to achieve this.